mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     reorder_type = np.dtype(np.int32).newbyteorder('>')

 The above line may be confusing depending on how much you know of computer science.
-This data is stored in a big-endian byte format, which is type of byte storage format.
+This data is stored in a big-endian byte format, which is a type of format for byte storage.
 Some CPU's read bytes as big-endian and some as little-endian.
 Typically, the big-endian format is used by non-Intel processors, while Intel processors use little-endian.
 This byte order should make it work no matter what, however if you are getting getting numbers that aren't 60000, 10000, or 28 for the number of integers or image dimensions, try switching the byte order the other way by changing the '>' to a '<'.

     self.image_magic_number = np.frombuffer(image_file.read(4), dtype=reorder_type)[0]
     self.num_images = np.frombuffer(image_file.read(4), dtype=reorder_type)[0]